gracefei08/dicomviewer/README.md

-# Setup  and Testing Chrome extension
+# Setup
-Install dependency
+Install dependency:
 ### `npm i`

 The first build will give and error with the dependency.
-Go to the Node module with error and to suggested line of code
+Go to the Node module with error and edit line of code with the suggested line

+# Testing Chrome extension
-Build extension
+Build extension:
 ### `npm run build`
 Go to:  chrome://extensions/